It is snowing at the checkpoint and John and Abbie are outside, gazing over the border to the Taebaek mountains, and freedom.

 “What, no, we’ve been through this.
 It’s all been sorted!”

-It is snowing and we’re getting on the plane.
+It is snowing, and we’re getting on the plane.
 The white flakes are settling on Abbie’s golden hair as we cross the gangway.
 A young, pretty, Korean woman with a smart blue jacket and matching cap, wearing a very short skirt, smiles a greeting.
 I stare at her in a daze.
 I feel I’m about to crumble.
-Stay strong, just till the plane’s in the air.
+Stay strong, just till the plane is in the air.
 Then I can go to the toilet and dissolve.

 I’d been taken to a room.
 Three women were sitting on a bench.
 Their faces were frightened but resigned, their eyes huge with pleading.

 “You pick one,” said the colonel.

 He shrugged.
 “Orders.”

 I made the impossible choice, the oldest one, but still only middle-aged.
 I caught her eyes for a split second but it was enough.
 We went outside to a snow-covered yard, the flakes coming down harder now.
 My hands were shaking.
 The colonel handed me a heavy pistol with a squat silencer.
 He showed me the safety catch, put the gun against his head in demonstration, and motioned the woman to kneel.